 Something Comfortable and Sexy: A nightie you can wear throughout pregnancy, breastfeed in afterward, and feel attractive in?
 Yes, please.
 You don’t need to drop the big bucks here – you can find a sweet little nightie just about anywhere.
 Don’t be shy.
 If you’d like something on the sexier side, GO FOR IT.

 Good Shoes: Flats, of course.
 Splurge on a pair that make you feel as though you are walking on clouds.

 Support Band: On the complete opposite side of the sexy scale, I would recommend a pregnancy support band/belt.
 While you won’t be wearing it the bedroom, this little amazing invention is a lifesaver for so many reasons.
 It’s great for working out, or just if you are experiencing discomfort.
 It comes in handy later in pregnancy, or in your second, third, or fourth pregnancies, as babies tend to sit lower each pregnancy.

 Photoshoot: Possibly pin-up style, if you are brave enough!
 This time of your life is so short, and as the years pass, you will slowly forget how you really looked pregnant.
 Buy a new dress and book a great photographer.

 Body Pillow: There are several styles to choose from, but getting one is a must.
 Your partner will not love this purchase as much as you do, but I promise it will make your nights so much better.

 Papaya Enzymes (The natural version of Tums) for Heartburn: The toxins in Tums are alarming.
 Trust me when I say papaya enzymes treat heartburn just as well (or better).

 Preggie Pops: A nice little treat that also helps with morning sickness.

 Yoga Ball: You will use this for core strengthening, stretching, exercise, and to rock those pregnant hips out.
 (This ball was my best friend even in labor.)

 Heating Pad: During my third pregnancy, I had the worst pain that was deep in my left glute (butt cheek).
 It was almost debilitating.
-It was not sciatica – according to the chiropractor, and I wanted to cry every tie it flared up.
+It was not sciatica – according to the chiropractor - and I wanted to cry every time it flared up.
 My only relief was sitting on a heating pad.